 To enable this mode:

-- Hold the reset button before applying power
+- Hold the reset button before powering on.

 If this wasn't intentional, please ensure the device's reset button isn't jammed (it should click when pushed).